 - Do not abuse rental equipment.

-Freestyle Terrain is provided for your enjoyment and offer adventure, challenge and fun.
-However, Freestyle Terrain use, like all skiing and riding, exposes you to the risk of serious injury.
-Prior to using Freestyle Terrain, it is you responsibility to familiarize yourself with all instructions and warnings and to follow “Your Responsibility Code”.
+Freestyle Terrain is provided for your enjoyment and offers adventure, challenge, and fun.
+However, using freestyle terrain, like all skiing and riding, exposes you to the risk of serious injury.
+Prior to using freestyle terrain, it is you responsibility to familiarize yourself with all instructions and warnings and to follow “Your Responsibility Code”.
 Please be advised that features at various times may appear throughout the entire area.

 - Freestyle Terrain contains man-made and natural terrain variations.